Release, Waiver, and Quitclaim One-Way Fill out the template

 There is no legal requirement to have a Release, Waiver, and Quitclaim but this will serve as a protection on the part of the Released against possible claims that the Releasor may bring to the courts against the Released by reason of the transactions or dealings between the Releasor and the Released.

-Who is involved in a Release, Waiver, and Quitclaim?
+Who signs a Release, Waiver, and Quitclaim?

 The Releasor must sign a Release, Waiver, and Quitclaim.
 Note that the Releasor must be of legal age to be able to sign the document.
-Note further that two witnesses must also sign this Release, Waiver, and Quitclaim.

 What has to be done once a Release, Waiver, and Quitclaim is ready?

-To notarize a document, the Releasor and the two witnesses must personally appear before a notary public to acknowledge that they have voluntarily signed the document and that they signed the document as their free and voluntary act and deed.
-The principal must also present competent proof of identification that was issued by an official agency bearing the photograph and signature of the principal.
+Once the document is completed, at least three original copies should be printed, then the Releasor should read the document and sign all original copies of the document.
+To notarize a document, the Releasor must personally appear before a notary public to acknowledge that they have voluntarily signed the document and that they signed the document as their free and voluntary act and deed.
+The Releasor must also present competent proof of identification that was issued by an official agency bearing the photograph and signature of the principal.

 Which documents should be attached to a Release, Waiver, and Quitclaim?